Rsantct/pe.audio.sys.OLD/pre.di.c/doc/000_CHANGES.md

 ### 2019 works in progress

-- Splitting the mplayer related scripts, i.e. `DVB` and `istreams`, to leave a start/stop script under the `init` folder and a separate on the fly control script under `clients/bin`.
+* Splitting the mplayer related scripts, i.e. `DVB` and `istreams`, to leave a start/stop script under the `init` folder and a separate on the fly control script under `clients/bin`.

-- Recover the LCD display from FIRtro.

 ### 2019-Jan:

+* Recovered the LCD display from FIRtro: `init/lcd`, `clients/lcd`

 * A volume control by using a mouse has been introduced.
 A new parameter `alert_level` can be set inside `config/config.yml`.